 It’s hard to root against Denver Broncos QB Peyton Manning, but history seems to do it.
 Manning has a 9-11 record in the playoffs, with eight of those losses being one-and-out disappointments.
 Going into today’s AFC Divisional Playoffs game against the San Diego Chargers, history will remind the Broncos QB that he’s never beaten the Chargers in the playoffs.
 This regular season was different, with Manning breaking several QB records, but will his post-season result be different too?
 Manning’s felt pressure before, but never more than he’s had for today’s Chargers game.
-If you can’t watch live how he performs at home today on CBS, you can watch Chargers vs Broncos live free AFC Divisional Playoffs online streaming using the links below.
+If you can’t watch live how he performs at home today on CBS, you can watch Chargers vs Broncos live free AFC Divisional Playoffs online streaming using a few different services.

 Manning this season threw for an NFL-record 5,477 yards and 55 TDs.
 That epic regular season followed one of his more infamous one-and-done playoff outings, a 38-35 loss to the Baltimore Ravens exactly one year ago today.
 In that game Manning went 28-43 for 290 yards and three touchdowns, but he had an 88.3 passer rating and two interceptions, one of which led to Ravens’ winning field goal in overtime.